dvdarkin/reasoning-tools/README.md

 - [Resource Allocation](domains/09-resource-allocation/README.md) - Distributing limited resources optimally
 - [Pattern Recognition](domains/10-pattern-recognition/README.md) - Identifying structures and making predictions

+### Glossary
+See [tools/glossary.md](tools/glossary.md) for a complete alphabetical index of all 516 tools with direct links to their source domains.

 ### By Tool Name
-See [tools/by-tool-name/](tools/by-tool-name/README.md) for alphabetical index of tools that appear across multiple domains.
+See [tools/by-tool-name/](tools/by-tool-name/README.md) for cross-domain tools showing how the same concept appears in different fields.

 ### By Application
 See [tools/by-application/](tools/by-application/README.md) for problem-oriented guides (e.g., "How to make predictions", "How to diagnose problems").